Staying in the present moment means looking around you wherever you are.

-Artists and creative people are well aware of this feeling, as many creations often develop as the present moment advances in time, when ideas progresses and beautifies because the creator follows the present moment in which inspirations comes; when the person does not remain attached to the initial idea, not only thinking about finishing up as soon as possible to move on, whether it is a masterpiece or a recipe.
+Artists and creative people are well aware of this feeling, as many creations often develop as the present moment advances in time, when ideas progress and beautifies because the creator follows the present moment in which inspiration comes; when the person does not remain attached to the initial idea, not only thinking about finishing up as soon as possible to move on, whether it is a masterpiece or a recipe.
 This is co-creation, creating with the Universe.

 Staying in the present moment does not mean being slow or not moving to the next task on your schedule.
-It simply is the state where your focus point is in the now.
+It simply is the state of being where your focus point is in the now.

 Staying in the present moment helps either appreciate or desire something, because staying in the present moment is listening to what is and listening to what comes.

-Follow me on Instagram @nathalietnd
+Follow me on Instagram for daily inspiration and motivation.